 You’ll need to apply directly through the landlord to get a reduced rate.
 However, you can find available complexes in your area by using HUD’s low-rent apartment search function.

-Many charities also offer one-time rent assistance.
-For example, a charity might be able to help you pay a security deposit to move into a new rental.
+Many charities and nonprofit organizations also offer one-time rent assistance.
+For instance, a charity might be able to help you pay a security deposit to move into a new rental.
+Some religious organizations maintain a fund specifically to help needy congregants, or may even own dwellings to offer at reduced rent for them.

 These programs and their eligibility requirements vary by area.
-The easiest way to find out what’s available is to contact your local housing authority office.
+Again, the easiest way to find out what’s available is to contact your local housing authority office.
+You can also try search tools such as Affordable Housing Online.

-While most programs are federally managed, applications and the distribution of funds are handled on a state level, and state application processes can vary widely.
-While some states allow you to apply online, some require you to mail in applications, and others prefer that you visit the office in person.
+Even federal housing assistance programs are administered on the state or local level.
+That leads to wide variations in process, wait times, and standards.
+For instance, some states allow you to apply online, some require you to mail in applications, and others prefer that you visit the office in person.

 To simplify the process, first contact your local housing authority.
 An agent there can tell you where and how to apply, as well as what state and charitable programs are available.
 You can find an office in your area on HUD’s Local Renting Information website.